Fluid dynamics meet network science: two cases of temporal network eigendecomposition: Results

-Moving on, we now illustrate the approximation of Koopman's operator $\mathscr{K}$.
-To that aim, we generate a TN consisting in iterating a permutation of indices in the adjacency matrix ${\bf A}(t+1)=\mathbb{P}{\bf A}(t), t=1\dots m, m=50$ where $\mathbb{P}$ is a particular $n\times n$ permutation matrix with $n=10$ chosen at random, see Fig.~\ref{fig:permut}A for an illustration.
-By definition, the dynamics preserve the number of links.
-The TN trajectory, as projected in the two leading network eigenmodes, is shown in Fig.~\ref{fig:permut}B, finding a periodic orbit whose period coincides with the specific permutation cycle generated by iteration of $\mathbb{P}$.
-In Fig.~\ref{fig:permut}C we compare the spectrum of $\mathbb{P}$ with the spectrum of $\tilde{\mathscr{K}}$.
-Out of the $m=50$ eigenvalues in $\text{spec}(\tilde{\mathscr{K}})$, the leading $n=10$ coincide with $\text{spec}(\tilde{\mathbb{P}})$: our approximation to the Koopman operator is exact, as the actual latent graph dynamics is linear.\\ As a final analysis, we consider a simple sinusoidal TN dynamics where $A_{ij}(t)=\cos(2\pi t/T)+\xi$, with intrinsic period $T=10$ and $\xi \sim N(0,0.1)$ is an extrinsic Gaussian white noise.
-In this case the dynamics is periodic but the norm of each adjacency matrix severely fluctuates over time.
-While the POD analysis correctly captures the periodicity in the space spanned by the network eigenmodes, in the approximation to the Koopman operator, a few unstable modes emerge, see the spectrum of $\tilde{\mathscr{K}}$ in Fig.~\ref{fig:Hankel}A. Now, these (spurious) unstable modes disappear if we conduct an appropriate Takens embedding approach (so as to build a more sophisticated observable $g(\mathscr{X})$), see Fig.~\ref{fig:Hankel}B where we used a delay dimension $d=10$.
+{\bf Network stability via DMD --} Moving on, we now illustrate the approximation of Koopman's operator $\mathscr{K}$.
+To that aim, we initially generate a TN consisting in iterating a permutation of indices in the adjacency matrix ${\bf A}(t+1)=\mathbb{P}{\bf A}(t)\mathbb{P}^\top, t=1\dots m, m=50$ where $\mathbb{P}$ is a particular $n\times n$ permutation matrix with $n=20$ chosen at random, see Fig.~\ref{fig:permut}A for an illustration.
+By definition, such dynamics preserve the number of links. {Since this is a conjugation, it is a special case of a linear operator.} The TN trajectory, as projected in the two leading POD network eigenmodes, is shown in Fig.~\ref{fig:permut}B, finding a periodic orbit whose period coincides with the specific permutation cycle generated by iteration of $\mathbb{P}$.
+Then, in Fig.~\ref{fig:permut}C we compare the spectrum of $\mathbb{P}$ with the spectrum of $\tilde{\mathscr{K}}$.
+All eigenvalues lie in the unit circle, i.e. there are no growing or decaying dynamic modes --as expected sin permutation induces periodic (cyclic) dynamics with fixed number of links (conservative)-- and coincide our approximation to the Koopman operator is in this case exact, as the actual latent graph dynamics is already linear in the natural observable. {A similar phenomenology is found for a generic linear dynamics of the form ${\bf A}(t+1)=\mathbb{P}{\bf A}(t)$: if $\mathbb{P}$ is a permutation matrix, even if the dynamics is not akin to node relabelling (as the action only permutes rows), it generates periodic oscillations with the same period as the permutation cycle induced by $\mathbb{P}$, whereas for a generic matrix $\mathbb{P}$, its spectral properties determine the stability of the dynamics and this is exactly recovered from $\tilde{\mathscr{K}}$.}